Frequently Asked Questions

 Will your nucs fit with a FLOW hive?
 FLOW hives are made to Langstroth hive dimensions.
 These are different to National hive dimensions.
 We offer nucs for Nationals only.
 From what we can see, FLOW do not offer a National version for the hive body itself – although they do offer National supers (supers are only for collecting honey).
 So, if you have bought a complete FLOW hive “package” then it will be a Langstroth hive body with Langstroth supers.
 You will need bees in a Langstroth nuc.
 Before buying any bees, best to check your new hive dimensions with FLOW.

-How long are your gift vouchers valid for?
-Our vouchers are valid for two years
+How long are your gift cards valid for?
+Our vouchers are valid for 2 years from the purchase date